 The first fall rains can spark a better steelhead bite in September and October, especially in the upper river, at a time when most anglers have turned their attention to salmon fishing farther downriver.

 Some years the summer hatchery run can come close to rivaling the winter harvest, with about 1,000 fish in a pretty good season for the mainstem but significantly fewer in Three Rivers.

 Summer steelhead smolts are planted from Three Rivers, Farmer Creek and First Bridge (Beaver area), but they tend to stray more than winter fish and can often be found up to the fishing deadline well upriver at Elk Creek.

-Where and When to Fish
+Where to Fish

 The lower Nestucca River is very good early on in steelhead runs and has limited bank access but is ideal for drift-boat anglers, with launch and take-out locations including First Bridge, Farmer Creek wayside, mouth of Three Rivers and Cloverdale.

 The Farmer Creek launch site has a little bank access, and you also can fish at the Rock Hole (below Beaver at the end of Bixby Road).

-Most of the winter catch up here is native fish, but hatchery summer steelhead commonly venture into this upper reach and sometimes give a thrill to trout anglers after the season reopens in late May, Bradley said.
+Most of the winter catch in this upper river section is native fish, but hatchery summer steelhead commonly venture into this upper reach and sometimes give a thrill to trout anglers after the season reopens in late May, Bradley said.

-Plunking with bait is a good high-water choice, with the best fishing at river levels of 6 to 7 feet, although this has potential anywhere from about 5 to 7.75 feet.
+Plunking with bait is a good high-water choice, with the best fishing using this method at river levels of 6 to 7 feet, although this has potential anywhere from about 5 to 7.75 feet.